-The committee has the responsibility for developing policies related to the services and activities for people with disabilities on campus.
+The committee has the responsibility for developing policies related to the services and activities for handicapped students, faculty and staff on campus.
 In addition, the committee should monitor questions relative to procedures and access, and make recommendations directly to the president concerning these matters.

 Students who desire to park and/or drive vehicles on the APSU campus are required to register with the Office of Public Safety in the Shasteen Building.
 All vehicles must display a proper parking decal and must be operated in accordance with state laws and University Traffic and Parking Regulations, distributed by the Office of Public Safety.

 The Morgan University Center is the center of campus life at Austin Peay.
 The Center is the home to the University’s food service operations, featuring the cafeteria and food court.
-In addition, the following offices are located in the facility: Student Affairs, University Facilities, Student Life and Engagement, Disability Services, Career Services, Student Transitions, Student Publications (The All State student newspaper and the Monacle Yearbook), Student Government Association, Hispanic Cultural Center, Adult and Nontraditional Student Center and the Military Student Center.
+In addition, the following offices are located in the facility: Student Affairs, University Facilities, Student Life and Engagement, Career and Advisement Center, Disability Services, Career Services, Student Publications (The All State student newspaper and the Monacle Yearbook), Student Government Association, Hispanic Cultural Center and the Military Student Center.
 Besides the offices listed, the Morgan University Center includes a coffee shop, post office and meeting rooms.
 In the Morgan University Center you will find regular events and programs scheduled throughout the day, as well as a location to relax and refresh from your academic studies.

 Web Address: www.apsu.edu/housing/